 It works well until you accidentally move your wheelchair.
 Cue crafting bits flying across the room!

-A much better option especially for wheelchair users is a Fully Adjustable Overbed Table and Overchair Table Desk.
+A much better option especially for wheelchair users is a fully Adjustable Overbed Table and Overchair Table Desk.
 (UK only as unable to find a US equivalent)

 Although more expensive than the Overbed Table it has a number of features that make it easier to use.